Los Angeles (Maywood) Assembly: San Leandro Assembly

-From 1948 until the factory was sold and production ended in 1954, Plymouth and Dodge passenger cars were built at 1933 Davis Street, San Leandro, CA. The plant was briefly listed as a parts plant until it was sold to International Harvester in the 1960s where they built Class 8 semi tractors then sold to Caterpillar in 1975.
-It is currently the location of Westgate Shopping Center.
+From 1948 until the factory was sold and production ended in 1954, Plymouth and Dodge passenger cars were built in San Leandro, California.
+The plant was briefly listed as a parts plant until it was sold to International Harvester in the 1960s.
+IH built Class 8 semi tractors then sold to Caterpillar in 1975.
+It later became Westgate Shopping Center.